alafnan/alafnan.github.io/about me.md

   <div> <ul>
   <li> MSc in Telecommunications and Wirless System Engineering from University of Liverpool in 2018.</li>
-  <li> Beng in Electrical and Electronics Engineering from Manchester Metropolitan University.</li>
+  <li> BEng in Electrical and Electronics Engineering from Manchester Metropolitan University.</li>
+  <li> Tuwaiq bootcamp for data science and machine learning organised by the Saudi Federation for Cybersecurity, Programming and Drones and taugh by Metis Data Science.</li>
   <li> Winner of IBM mainframe programming contest and gained thier green badge.</li>
   <li> Five awards given by Saudi Arabian Bureau in london for achieving outstanding results during my studies.</li>
   <li> Best graduate student at University of Liverpool.</li>